 Just how big a sport was boxing in Amsterdam during the first half of the 20th Century?
 It wasn’t uncommon for boxing cards put together by local promoters like Jimmy Pepe or Jo Jo Zeno or Shorty Persico to draw over a thousand Rug City fight fans to boxing rings set up in the backyard of Lanzi’s Restaurant on Bridge Street, the Junior High gym, or at Sanford (Now Veterans Field) Park.
 In fact, over 2,300 people showed up at Lanzi’s place one September evening in 1938 to watch what many consider to be the greatest fight ever staged in the history of Amsterdam but more about that later.
 And where did the promoters mentioned above find all this local pugilistic talent?
 Believe it or not, Amsterdam taxpayers helped produce them.
 How?
 Every summer, the city’s Recreation Department sponsored boxing as an activity as part of its neighborhood playgrounds program.
 Pictured here is a playground boxing card that appeared in the local newspaper back in the late 1930’s.
-Now here’s my choices for numbers 1, 3, 5, 7 & 9 of the Top Ten Boxers in Amsterdam, NY history.
-I’ll post the other 5 in my upcoming book.
+Now here’s my choices for the Top Ten Boxers in Amsterdam, NY history.
 (A note about the ring records cited in the accounts of the fighters below.
 They may or may not be exact.
 I found several inconsistencies in the reporting of those won-loss-draw numbers through the years.)

 7. Carl Palombo